ibm-mas/ansible-devops/ibm/mas_devops/roles/cos/README.md

 Provide an optional role when cos service credential is getting created during COS provisioning.
   - Environment Variable: `COS_RESOURCE_KEY_IAM_ROLE`
   - Default Value: `Manager`

+### cos_use_hmac
+Set to false to disable the use of HMAC encrypted credentials, however doing so will prevent use of this COS instance with Maximo Application Suite.

+- Optional
+- Environment Variable: `COS_USE_HMAC`
+- Default: `true`

 ### cos_apikey
 Required if cos_type is set to `ibm`.
 Provide your less priviledged IBM Cloud API Key for COS only